alecdhansen/django_newspaper_app/README.md

 ● The editor is able to approve articles for publication or reject those articles.
 He also can archive articles that are live on the homepage and view the archives.

+Log in quickly using these credentials:
+Username: Alec
+Password: safepass1

 Check it out here --> https://newspaper-app-alecdhansen.herokuapp.com/